Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 * All documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * All software components are licensed under [MIT license](../license_mit.txt).

-These licenses will also apply to your contributions.
+These licenses also apply to your contributions.

 !!! note